jbdemonte/virtual-device/README.md

 - **`NewSwitchPro`**
   Creates a virtual controller with the layout and behavior of a Nintendo Switch Pro controller.

+- **`NewJoyConR`**
+  Creates a virtual controller with the layout and behavior of a Nintendo Switch JoyCon Right.

+- **`NewJoyConL`**
+  Creates a virtual controller with the layout and behavior of a Nintendo Switch JoyCon Left.

 - **`NewXBox360`**
   Creates a virtual controller with the layout and behavior of an Xbox 360 controller.